benmesander/RVfplib/README.md

  - **RVfplib_nd**, optimized for performance, with no support for subnormal values (they are considered correctly signed zeroes).
 It is compatible with RV32EM[C] processors.
  - **RVfplib_nd_s**, optimized for low code-size, with no support for subnormal values (they are considered correctly signed zeroes).
 It is compatible with RV32EM[C] processors.

-The optimizations for performance are input-dependent, and in certain contextes can lead to slower code.
-If in doubt, use the the code optimized for size.
+The optimizations for performance are input-dependent, and in certain contexts can lead to slower code.
+If in doubt, use the code optimized for size.

 The functions are aliased with those automatically linked from `libgcc`, e.g. the single-precision addition is called `__addsf3`.